SergUdo/react_app/README.md

 ### Example

-Fixed bugs in article: https://jschris.com/getting-started-with-react
+I'm using the article: https://jschris.com/getting-started-with-react